 The history of diamonds suggests one more thing – the price of more commonly found diamonds is stable.
 These are the 0.5, the one and the two carat stones.
 Fluctuations are much more typical with larger diamonds because they’re rare.

-This is also the reason why the change in price is smaller for one carat diamonds than it is for two, three and even four carat stones.
+This is also the reason why the change in price is smaller for 1 carat diamonds than it is for two, three and even four carat stones.
 The price of a four carat diamond, for example, has tripled in the short period of time between 2004 and 2008.
-One carat diamond prices have not gone up so steeply.
+The cost of a 1 carat diamond has not gone up so steeply during this period.

-If you’re considering the purchase of loose diamonds and you’re wondering about the factors that may potentially have an impact on the sum you’ll have to pay, keep the following in mind:
+If you’re considering the purchase of a loose diamond and you’re wondering about the factors that may potentially have an impact on the sum you’ll have to pay, keep the following in mind:

 Cut: this is the second of the four Cs – the criteria used to determine the quality of diamonds.
 As such, the cut will have an impact on the price of the stone.
 The cut is determining for the manner in which a diamond will reflect light and thus – for its brilliance.
 A well-cut diamond tends to be much more desirable than a stone that isn’t characterised by a lot of sparkle.
 Diamonds come with a cut grade in the range from poor to excellent according to GIA.
 Diamonds that are classified either as very good or excellent in terms of cut will be much more expensive than poor diamonds.

 Clarity: the third C also has an impact on the price of loose diamonds.
 Cloudiness, spots and cracks are all imperfections that interfere with the clarity of a diamond.
 As such, they can easily bring the price of the stone down.
 Imperfections are usually examined during an inspection that’s carried out prior to buying the stone.
 If any defects are noticed, these could easily become grounds for demanding a price reduction.